Kerrator/pyKMC/docs/1-pyKMC-simple.md

 It is then possible to open the `trajkmc.xyz` file in your favorite visualization tool (e.g. Ovito, VMD, ASE)

-If you don't want to activate your python environment and add to your `$PYTHONPATH` the paths to external library at each time, or if you work on a cluster, you could simple create a python file `run.py`
+If you don't want to manually activate your Python environment and set the `$PYTHONPATH` for external libraries every time, or if you're working on a cluster, you can simply create a Python script, `run.py`:

 ```python
 from pykmc.system import System